-Oracle Exadata Storage Server Software includes I/O Resource Manager (IORM) to manage interdatabase and intradatabase I/O resources.
-IORM allows different databases with different performance requirements to share a common Exadata Storage Server pool.
+Oracle Exadata System Software includes I/O Resource Management (IORM) to manage interdatabase and intradatabase I/O resources.
+IORM allows different databases with different performance requirements to share a common Oracle Exadata Storage Server pool.
 Multiple workloads within the same database can have their own resource policies.
 This flexible architecture allows organizations to ensure that critical workloads and databases share I/O resources when operating on a consolidated architecture.

 Oracle Database includes tools to enable multiple databases to operate under the same operating system.
-Oracle Database Resource Manager (Resource Manager), and instance caging support the ability to dynamically control access to CPU resources using fine-grained methods.
-Resource Manager can control the degree of parallelism, the number of active sessions, and other shared resources to protect one database from monopolizing resources needed in shared database architectures.
+Oracle Database Resource Manager, and instance caging support the ability to dynamically control access to CPU resources using fine-grained methods.
+Oracle Database Resource Manager can control the degree of parallelism, the number of active sessions, and other shared resources to protect one database from monopolizing resources needed in shared database architectures.

 Oracle Database Quality of Service Management (Oracle Database QoS Management) is an automated, policy-based solution that monitors the workload requests of an entire system.
 Oracle Database QoS Management correlates accurate run-time performance and resource metrics, analyzes the data to identify bottlenecks, and produces recommended resource adjustments to maintain performance objectives under dynamic load conditions.